projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 ACRN emulates XSAVE features through the following rules:

-1. Enumerate CPUID.01H for native XSAVE feature support
+1. Enumerate CPUID.01H for native XSAVE feature support.
-2. If yes for step 1, enable XSAVE in hypervisor by CR4.OSXSAVE
+2. If yes for step 1, enable XSAVE in the hypervisor by CR4.OSXSAVE.
-3. Emulates XSAVE related CPUID.01H & CPUID.0DH to guest
+3. Emulate XSAVE related CPUID.01H and CPUID.0DH to the guest.
-4. Emulates XCR0 access through *xsetbv_vmexit_handler*
+4. Emulate XCR0 access through *xsetbv_vmexit_handler*.
-5. ACRN passthrough the access of IA32_XSS MSR to guest
+5. Passthrough the access of IA32_XSS MSR to the guest.
-6. ACRN hypervisor does NOT use any feature of XSAVE
+6. ACRN hypervisor does NOT use any feature of XSAVE.
-7. As ACRN emulate vCPU with partition mode, so based on above rules 5 and 6, a guest vCPU will fully control the XSAVE feature in non-root mode.
+7. When ACRN emulates the vCPU with partition mode: based on above rules 5 and 6, a guest vCPU will fully control the XSAVE feature in non-root mode.